-The WSSU NC-MSEN Pre-College Program recruits students from grades (6-12) to focus on mathematics and science careers and targets students from underrepresented populations who have not been prepared to pursue high-level mathematics and science-based courses.
+The WSSU NC-MSEN Pre-College Program recruits students from grades (6-12) to focus on mathematics and science careers and targets students who have not been prepared to pursue high-level mathematics and science-based courses.
 The WSSU NC-MSEN Pre-College Program is the largest pre-college program at Winston-Salem State University.

 The components of the WSSU Pre-College Program include a Saturday Academy, the Summer Enrichment Program, tutoring, mathematics and science competitions, field trips, Parent Involvement for Excellence (PIE) Clubs, leadership development, guest speakers in the fields of mathematics, science, technology, and engineering, and a recognition and awards banquet.

 NC-MSEN Day is a rotating STEM competition event between participating UNC system universities (Elizabeth City State University, North Carolina State University, & University of North Carolina at Charlotte) that is held in March or early April.